Your Surgery or Fluid Drain Can Advance FLC Research

 Fibrolamellar tumor tissue is critical to create models of FLC.
 These models can help researchers identify FLC’s key points of vulnerability and test new treatments.

 With a few easy steps, you can support current research by donating tumor tissue to the Fibrolamellar Cancer Foundation (FCF) Biobank.

 The FCF Biobank is a centralized repository of tumor tissue, drained fluid and blood samples contributed by fibrolamellar patients.
-Our biobank protects and preserves these samples so we can distribute them to researchers all over the world.
+Our biobank protects and preserves these samples so we can distribute them to researchers all over the world, free of charge, to support important research into the disease.
 Additionally, our biobank collects clinical information from fibrolamellar patients to enable research into factors that affect treatment and outcomes.

 How to Contribute